- If Windows can't find an audio device, you won't hear any sound on the PC.

 4. Check the Windows Audio Services are Enabled

-- Select Automatic on the Startup type drop-down menu if the service is disabled.
+- Select Automatic from the Startup type drop-down menu, and click on Start if the service is not running.

-- Select the Automatic startup type option, and press the Start button.
+- Again, select Automatic from the Startup type drop-down menu, and click the Start button.

 - Press the Next button to open the list of restore points.

 - Select a restore point from the list, and click on Next.

 - Finally, click Finish to start the restore process.

 System Restore is an effective tool to fix many issues with Windows.
 It simply reverts the system to a state where the error didn’t exist by modifying the configured settings and installed apps, though it doesn’t affect the files stored on the PC.